hegdepashupati/sleep-tracking/README.md

-# sleep_tracking

-This codebase provides pytorch-based RNN models to classify sleep stages based on acceleration and heart rate measurements from the Apple Watch
+This codebase provides an RNN model to classify sleep stages based on acceleration and heart rate measurements from Apple Watch.
+The predictive performance of RNN model is compared with logistic-regression and random-forest baselines.

 ### Data

-- Data collected using the Apple Watch is available on PhysioNet: [link](https://alpha.physionet.org/content/sleep-accel/1.0.0/)
+Data collected using the Apple Watch is available on PhysioNet: [link](https://alpha.physionet.org/content/sleep-accel/1.0.0/)
-You'll need to pull the data from [here](https://alpha.physionet.org/content/sleep-accel/1.0.0/) and add it to the `data` folder to run the pre-processing step.

 ## Pre-processing the data

-To convert the raw data into copped data run, we utilize the pre-processing script provided as a part of this [codebase](https://github.com/ojwalch/sleep_classifiers/)
+To convert the raw data into copped data run, we utilize the pre-processing script provided as a part of this [codebase](https://github.com/ojwalch/sleep_classifiers/).
 1. Download the [data](https://alpha.physionet.org/content/sleep-accel/1.0.0/).
 2. Paste the `heart_rate`, `labels`, and `motion` folders into the `data` directory in this repository, overwriting the empty folders.
 3. Download this [codebase](https://github.com/ojwalch/sleep_classifiers/) and run `sleep_classifiers/preprocessing/preprocessing_runner.py`.